-- Chest pain, possibly resulting from difficulty breathing.
+- Chest pain, possibly resulting from difficulty breathing

-Besides being unpleasant, these side effects put a further strain on the body, which hinders the healing process by forcing the body to spend resources dealing with these side effects, rather than healing the infection.
+Besides the unpleasant feelings, these side effects put a further strain on the body, which hinders the healing process by forcing the body to spend resources dealing with these side effects, rather than healing the infection.

 How Much Alcohol is Too Much?

-Any amount of alcohol, even as little as a single glass of wine, is too much while you are on any antibiotic, including Amoxicillin.
+Doctors universally agree that any amount of alcohol, even as little as a single glass of wine, is too much while you are on any antibiotic, including Amoxicillin.